mhBrice/thesis/article3/article3.md

 the underlying driver may indicate that trees are responding to a complex suite of environmental drivers [@solarik_priority_2019; @carteron_soil_2020;
 @boisvertmarsh_divergent_2019; @leithead_northward_2010].
 Because tree migration
-ultimately depends upon successful recruitments in new habitats beyond their current range limits [@renwick_temporal_2015], determining what conditions can facilitate or impede sapling establishment is a milestone in predicting future tree species distributions [@copenhaverparry_multiscale_2020] and vulnerability
+ultimately depends upon successful recruitments in new locations beyond their current range limits [@renwick_temporal_2015], determining what conditions can facilitate or impede sapling establishment is a milestone in predicting future tree species distributions [@copenhaverparry_multiscale_2020] and vulnerability